Array.BinarySearch Method (Array, Object, IComparer)

-If comparer is not Nothing, the elements of array are compared to the specified value using the specified IComparer implementation.
+If comparer is not null, the elements of array are compared to the specified value using the specified IComparer implementation.
 The elements of array must already be sorted in increasing value according to the sort order defined by comparer; otherwise, the result might be incorrect.

-If comparer is Nothing, the comparison is done using the IComparable implementation provided by the element itself or by the specified value.
+If comparer is null, the comparison is done using the IComparable implementation provided by the element itself or by the specified value.
 The elements of array must already be sorted in increasing value according to the sort order defined by the IComparable implementation; otherwise, the result might be incorrect.

-If comparer is Nothing and value does not implement the IComparable interface, the elements of array are not tested for IComparable before the search begins.
+If comparer is null and value does not implement the IComparable interface, the elements of array are not tested for IComparable before the search begins.
 An exception is thrown if the search encounters an element that does not implement IComparable.

 Duplicate elements are allowed.
 If the Array contains more than one element equal to value, the method returns the index of only one of the occurrences, and not necessarily the first one.